-French Visitandine Cake: A vanilla sponge cake topped with berries and cream as delicious alternative to a biscuit shortcake.
+French Visitandine Cake: A vanilla sponge cake topped with berries and cream as a delicious alternative to a biscuit shortcake.

 What is a French Visitadine Cake?